v3111707/tableau-backup-wb2s3/README.md

 Features:
 - Uses threads for parallelism.
-- Can ыends data to Zabbix for monitoring.
+- Can sends data to Zabbix for monitoring.
 - Logs errors to Sentry.